gpeddle/jobapp-ui/analysis.md

 2. Setup PWA as part of initial design (mobile-first)
 2. Use plain CSS (small app, reuse or abstraction not needed)
 2. Use an interceptor to mock the backend service needed (static data only))
-3. Copy the basic basic look and feel of the Snagajob website
+3. Copy the basic basic look and feel of the conpany website
 4. Separate the static JSON data into `job-order` and `job-applicant` sets